Everything You Want To Know About Retainers – 8 of Your Top FAQ’s Answered

 Retainers are relatively low maintenance, but you must always follow the instructions of your dentist or orthodontist.
 If you have a bonded retainer, that is, one that is permanently fixed in your mouth, you’ll receive instructions on how to floss and clean it from your dentist.

-If you have a removable retainer, you can rinse it with lukewarm water every time you take it out of your mouth.
+If you have a removable retainer, you can rinse it with tap water every time you take it out of your mouth.
 Doing this straight away will help ensure that no food particles harden on the device.
 Your dentist may recommend a soaking solution for your retainer, but it’s generally not needed.
 You can also brush many types of retainers with a soft-bristled toothbrush.
 It’s important to check with your dental team, though, and only use their recommended cleaners as some products can cause damage, which may lead to the retainer needing to be replaced more frequently.

 Are retainers comfortable to wear?